Primary Advisor/Dissertation Chair

 ecoliteracy, ecological literacy, residential environmental learning center, high school students

 Schimek, Megan Johanna, "How an Experience in Nature Affects Ecoliteracy of High School Students" (2016).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4133.